All Products

 5. Configure Data Verification Mode.

-Select one or more data verification modes based on your business requirements.
+Select one or more data verification modes as needed.
 If you select Full Data Verification, you must also configure the parameters that are described in the following table.

 Note

-• Full Data Verification: verifies data in the full data synchronization or migration stage of the DTS task.
+• Full Data Verification: Verifies the full data of the specified objects.

-• Schema Verification: verifies the schemas of objects in the data synchronization or migration task.
+• Schema Verification: Verifies the database and table schemas of the specified objects.

 Parameter